 HepG2 cells were treated with a 2:10 mixture of oleic and palmitic fatty acids for 24 hours to induce intracellular lipid accumulation.
 Cells were fixed and stained with BDP 493/503 (green) and DAPI (blue).

-The image illustrates DAPI-stained nuclei (blue) and BDP 493/503 stained intracellular lipid droplets (green); 60x and 100x images were captured using a confocal microscope; scale bar denotes 5 and 10 μm.
+The image illustrates DAPI-stained nuclei (blue) and BDP 493/503 stained intracellular lipid droplets (green); 60x and 100x images were captured using a confocal microscope; the scale bar denotes 5 and 10 μm.

 BDP 493/503 staining of lipid droplets